gardencmp/jazz/README.md

 **`cojson`**

 A library implementing abstractions and protocols for "Collaborative JSON".
-This will soon be standardized and forms the basis of permissioned telepathic data.
+This will soon be standardized and forms the basis of secure telepathic data.

 **`jazz-react`**